 The Perse music curriculum aims to develop pupils’ skills and appreciation of a variety of musical styles.
 The emphasis, particularly in Years 7 to 9, is on practical musicianship, whether that be using keyboards, music software, classroom instruments or singing.

-As well as a large number of classroom percussion instruments and electronic keyboards, we have two suites of networked computers running Mixcraft and Sibelius 6 software.
+As well as a large number of classroom percussion instruments and electronic keyboards, we have three suites of networked computers running Cubase Elements and Sibelius software.
 The curriculum is delivered to all pupils in Years 7 and 8 and many pupils opt to continue to GCSE.

 - Learning journey - Years 7-9

 - Learning journey - GCSE